-Industry benchmarks indicate modest claims ratios for property insurance, although this varies greatly by company, and up to 40% for both Cyprus and Greece.
-The Company's property insurance policies include an extensive range of covers and the claims ratios may not be directly comparable and the Company's own experienced for deriving the loss ratio.
+Industry benchmarks indicate modest claims ratios for property insurance, although this varies greatly by company, and goes up to 40% for both Cyprus and Greece.
+The Company's property insurance policies include an extensive range of covers and the claims ratios may not be directly comparable to the Company's own experience.

 However, based on the size of the claims relative to the portfolio, the derivation of the claims ratio was adjusted to give each year equal weight (i.e. normalized).
-Based on this method, the claims ratio for 2019, 2020 and 2021 on the aggregate property portfolio of the Company was calculated and applied on the unearned premium as at 31 December 2021.
+Based on this method, the claims ratio for 2019, 2020, 2021 and 2022 on the aggregate property portfolio of the Company was calculated and applied on the unearned premium as at 31 December 2022.